Recent Advances in Multi-Agent Human Trajectory Prediction: A Comprehensive Review: Trajectory Prediction and Evaluation

 \paragraph{Goal conditioned.} Goal conditioned predictions estimate a distribution of goals and then sample from this distribution.
 In a way, this scheme introduces a form of interpretability to the model, by introducing an explicit latent variable, the goal.
 For instance, the CTSGI model~\citep{CTSGI} handles stochasticity through its Goal Point Estimation module, which leverages a CVAE to predict a distribution of possible goal points for each pedestrian and their neighbors.
-BNSP-SFM~\citep{BNSP-SFM} handles stochasticity by modeling the aleatoric uncertainty as random forces arising from social interactions (based on the social force model of~\cite{Helbing_1995}).
+NSP~\citep{NSP} handles stochasticity by modeling the aleatoric uncertainty as random forces arising from social interactions (based on the social force model of~\cite{Helbing_1995}).
 The model predicts distributions for three main factors: goal attraction, collision avoidance, and environment repulsion.
 The Graph-TERN model~\citep{GraphTern} addresses stochasticity in pedestrian trajectory prediction through control point prediction.
 It estimates a set of control points that segment the future trajectory, with each control point serving as a potential intermediate destination.
 To represent the probability distribution of these points, a multivariate Gaussian Mixture Model is employed, capturing the uncertainty in pedestrian movement and enabling the generation of multiple plausible trajectories.
 The final trajectory endpoint is determined by linking the predicted control points, resulting in a set of possible destinations that reflect the multimodal nature of pedestrian movement.
-We can also mention~\citep{X4} goal-conditioned part that operates by retrieving multi-modal goal candidates for test trajectories from an expert repository of training examples then fed into an end-to-end trajectory predictor.
+We can also mention~\citep{X4} goal-conditioned model part that operates by retrieving multi-modal goal candidates for test trajectories from an expert repository of training examples then fed into an end-to-end trajectory predictor.
+KoopCast~\citep{koopcast} follows the same paradigm by first predicting a multimodal goal distribution using a Mixture Density Network (MDN) conditioned on motion history and local map context.
+Each sampled goal then guides a Koopman operator–based linear dynamical model that refines the trajectory in a lifted polynomial space.
+This combination provides interpretable, stable, and efficient multi-modal predictions by coupling deep goal inference with linear Koopman dynamics.